Marital & Family Therapy

 Cohort Program designed to bring MFT students together with shared goals and skills to learn and progress through the program.

-63-unit program full-time allows students to complete the program requirements in three years.
-Options for a part-time or accelerated plan of study are only available with advisement and approval from the Department’s program coordinator and chair.
+64-unit program full-time allows students to complete the program requirements in three years.
+The option for a part-time plan of study is only available with advisement and approval from the Department’s program director and chair.

 Welcomes and trains students to work with diverse, marginalized communities in inclusive and equitable practices.
 The program is committed to diversity as reflected in its mission, students, faculty, and community engagement.